tarantool/doc/doc/how-to/app/app_roles.rst

 =================

 An application role is a Lua module that implements specific functions or logic.
-You can enable or turn off a particular role for certain instances in a :ref:`configuration <configuration>` without restarting these instances.
+You can turn on or off a particular role for certain instances in a :ref:`configuration <configuration>` without restarting these instances.
 A role is run when a configuration is loaded or reloaded.

 Roles can be divided into the following groups:

--   Roles provided by Tarantool.
+-   Tarantool's built-in roles.
     For example, the ``config.storage`` role can be used to make a Tarantool replica set act as a :ref:`configuration storage <centralized_configuration_storage_set_up_tarantool>`.
 -   Roles provided by third-party Lua modules.
     For example, the `CRUD <https://github.com/tarantool/crud>`__ module provides the ``roles.crud-storage`` and ``roles.crud-router`` roles that enable CRUD operations in a sharded cluster.